RJSMART-11/Week-1-Homework/README.md

 Fundera ltd is another company that offers very similar solutions to that of Lend.com, only major difference is that Fundera Ltd operates in the U.S. allowing for a large market, therefore giving it a greater growth potential.

 Another company to mention is SoFi ltd, this company differs by having a larger more diverse selection of products and services.
-From offer traditional business and personal loans it also can of options such as Life insurance, mortgage loans, refinancing, student loans and wealth management.
+From offering traditional business to personal loans it also can of provide options such as Life insurance, mortgage loans, refinancing, student loans and wealth management.
 This call this selection 'social finance'.
 They also take in KPIs such as work experience and education background to give them a re larger and more accurate scope of their customers needs and capabilities.

 Lend.com may have the largest loan marketplace in Australia and share similar technologies to the companies above, but because of it geographical market cap it will not be able to reach the same volume or growth potential as Fundera and SoFi if it does not breach it's current location parameters.
-Although Lend could learn a lot and increase it business potential in Australia if it decided to increases in product and service selections like SoFi has done.
+Lend could learn a lot and increase it business potential in Australia if it decided to increases in product and service selections like SoFi has done.

 ---